staillansag/wm-projects/DEPLOYMENT.md

         Note: to save costs, the AKS server can be stopped when it's no longer needed using this command `az aks stop --resource-group $resourceGroup --name $clusterName` and restarted later using `az aks start --resource-group $resourceGroup --name $clusterName`

-2. Configure the AKS cluster (we reuse the same shell variables positionned in the previous section):
+##  Configure the AKS cluster

+    (we reuse the same shell variables positionned in the previous section)

     1. Enable the AKS HTTP Application routing addon, which will be in charge of the Ingress part (behind the scenes it installs an nginx ingress controller):
         ```
         az aks enable-addons --resource-group $resourceGroup --name $clusterName --addons http_application_routing